 In 1957, a $1 million improvement project was completed at the Speedway, which drastically changed the look of the frontstretch.
 The old wooden Pagoda (actually the second ever built at that location), was demolished and in its place the new steel and glass Master Control Tower was constructed.

 Adjacent to the tower was the new Tower Terrace grandstand, with seating for 12,000 spectators.
 They replaced the bleachers known as the “Parquet” seats.
 But also important was the new separated pit lane.
 The new pit road, paved in concrete, was approximately 35 feet wide and physically separated from the racing surface by a concrete wall and grass strip.
 The grass strip was designed to accommodate the pit crew sign board man, as well as officials, including the flagman.
-Starter Pat Vidan famously has a short wooden platform upon which he stood to flag the race.
+Bill Vanderwater was the flag man at the time which it was built.
+Starter Pat Vidan (1962-1979) famously had a short wooden platform upon which he stood to flag the race.
 The length of the pit lane in 1957 is up for some further clarification.
 The northernmost limit was somewhere a short distance north of the northern edge of the Paddock grandstand standing across from it.
 That would make the total length of the pit lane somewhere between 1,850 and 1,900 feet.
 North of the new pit lane, a concrete inside wall lined the track up to turn four.
 The entrance to the pits was a rather tight opening in that concrete wall, a quick left-right turn, almost like a chicane.
 At the time, a tight entrance was thought to be desired to help slow the cars down as they entered the pits, as well as prevent spinning cars from finding their way into the pit lane.

 The Grass Strip: 1957 to 1958